Two U.S. men charged with aiding Ghosn's escape land in Japan

 Prosecutors said the elder Taylor, a 60-year-old private security specialist, and Peter Taylor, 27, received $1.3 million for their services.

-Reporting by Eimi Yamamitsu, Tim Kelly and Kim Kyung Hoon in Tokyo; and Nate Raymond and David Shepardson in Boston; Editing by Grant McCool, Kenneth Maxwell & Shri Navaratnam
+Reporting by Eimi Yamamitsu, Tim Kelly and Kim Kyung Hoon in Tokyo, Nate Raymond in Boston, and David Shepardson in Washington; Editing by Grant McCool, Kenneth Maxwell, Shri Navaratnam and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.